ARMmbed/mbed-os-example-ble/BLE_GattServer_AddService/readme.md

     ![](img/start_scan.png)

-    **figure 1.b** How to start scan using nRF Master Control Panel 4.0.5
+    **figure 1.b** How to start scan using nRF Connect for Mobile 4.0.5

 1. Find your device; it should be named `HRM`.